tjhowse/factory_boardgame_public/rules.md

 ![](img/conveyor_invalid_v1.png)

-## Construction
-### Buying and adding pieces
-If you choose to buy on your turn, pieces can be taken from the shared pool and placed directly into your factory, or placed into your reserve.
-Pieces can be added from your reserve any time during the game.
-Pieces cost their tier value.

-### Moving and removing pieces
-You cannot move or remove a piece from your factory without declaring a "shutdown" on your turn.
-This takes your whole turn.
-You have one minute from your declaration to rearrange your factory with the pieces you have, including your reserve.
-When one minute has passed your factory is locked, and any unplaced pieces enter your reserve.

 ## The Market

 ![](img/market_board_v1.png)

+NOTE: This picture of the market board does not show the starting position lines.

 The market is a shared board that tracks the prices of resources on the market.
 Selling resources onto the market drives the price down as it becomes more abundant, buying resources drives the price up as it becomes more scarce.
-Resources are imported and exported from a player's factory via Market tiles.
+Resources are imported and exported from a player's factory via Market pieces.
 If the peg reaches the limit of the market board that resource can still be bought or sold for the indicated price without moving the peg.

 ### Market example